billowdev/cs-transactor/N services.md

-Okay, let's generalize the pattern for N services participating in the same transaction.
+Transactor Pattern for N services participating in the same transaction.
 The core principle remains the same: a central orchestration service manages the transaction and coordinates the other services.
 We'll enhance the example to accommodate this.

 **1. Orchestration Service (Generalized):**